felixarntz/wp-map-picker/README.md

 ### Install the plugin

-The preferred method to install this package is to use Bower.
+The preferred method to install this package is to use NPM.
 ```
-bower install wp-map-picker
+npm install wp-map-picker
 ```

 ### Enqueue script and stylesheet